raoanjana/DiabetesPredictionML/README.md

 ### Introduction

-This capstone project aims to apply machine learning techniques to diabetes diagnosis.
-We will be training several models to evaluate which yields the highest accuracy in diabetes prediction given the following feature set: number of pregnancies, glucose levels, blood pressure, insulin, BMI, diabetes pedigree function results, and age.
+In this capstone project, we aim to apply machine learning to diabetes diagnosis.
+We will be training several models and subsequently evaluating which yields the highest prediction accuracy given the following feature set: number of pregnancies, glucose levels, blood pressure, insulin, BMI, diabetes pedigree function results, and age.

 This project comprises of data exploration, model learning and model evaluation.
 In the data exploration phase, we aim to understand the landscape of the data primarily paying attention to outcome imbalance and feature correlation.
 In the model learning and evaluation phase, we train several supervised and unsupervised models.
 We then determine the accuracy score of each model (number of successful predictions over the number of total predictions).